zouzias/akka-remote-examples/README.md

 Enter number:
 ```

-Select number 2 for remote.
+Select number 2 for remote (server).
 Open a new command line and repeat the above by selecting 1 for HelloClient.

 ### References

-This project is based on [akka remote hello world](https://github.com/alvinj/AkkaRemoteActorsHelloWorld.git)
+This project is based on [akka remote hello world](https://github.com/alvinj/AkkaRemoteActorsHelloWorld.git).